DFE-Digital/get-help-with-tech/README.md

 ### Deploy

 1. Run `cf login -a api.london.cloud.service.gov.uk -u USERNAME`, `USERNAME` is your personal GOV.UK PaaS account email address
-2. Run `bundle package --all` to vendor ruby dependencies
+2. Run `docker login` to log in to Docker Hub
-3. Run `yarn` to vendor node dependencies
-4. Run `bundle exec rails webpacker:compile` to compile assets
-5. Run `cf push` to push the app to Cloud Foundry Application Runtime
+3. Run `make (dev|staging|prod) build push deploy` to build, push and deploy the Docker image to Gov.uk PaaS

-Check the file `manifest.yml` for customisation of name (you may need to change it as there could be a conflict on that name), buildpacks and eventual services (PostgreSQL needs to be [set up](https://docs.cloud.service.gov.uk/deploying_services/postgresql/)).

-The app should be available at https://govuk-rails-boilerplate.london.cloudapps.digital
+The app should be available at https://get-help-with-tech-(dev|staging|prod).london.cloudapps.digital